 - Lunchtime should be a pleasant time in which students are permitted to visit informally with their friends.
 However, disruptive conduct will not be permitted.
 For example: loud talking, pounding on tables, parties, etc. would be considered disruptive conduct. - Students may choose their seats in the lunchroom.
 If there are problems, lunchroom supervisors may assign students to regular seats for limited periods of time at their discretion. - Students are expected to take their proper place in the lunch line and not to "cut" the line. - Students are expected to walk through the corridors.
-This means running to lunch will not be tolerated. - 5.
-Students are expected to be in the lunchroom five minutes after the bell rings. - 6.
-When students have finished eating they should pick up any debris from the table, chair, and floor.
-Students with bag lunches are expected to put all lunch bags and debris in the waste containers. - 7.
-Students are expected to be seated while eating lunch in the cafeteria. - 8.
-Throwing of any objects while in the cafeteria will be referred to the Dean. - 9.
+This means running to lunch will not be tolerated. - When students have finished eating they should pick up any debris from the table, chair, and floor.
+Students with bag lunches are expected to put all lunch bags and debris in the waste containers. - 6.
+Students are expected to be seated while eating lunch in the cafeteria. - 7.
+Throwing of any objects while in the cafeteria will be referred to the Dean. - 8.
 Items such as empty milk cartons and ice cream wrappers must not be brought from the lunchroom into the halls or classrooms after lunch.
-Food is to be eaten in the cafeteria only during the appropriate lunchtime. - 10.
-Students who demonstrate an inability to cooperate with the established cafeteria guidelines will be denied use to the cafeteria. - 11.
-Students must sit at the tables in or around the cafeteria, not on the floor. - 12.
+Food is to be eaten in the cafeteria only during the appropriate lunchtime. - Students who demonstrate an inability to cooperate with the established cafeteria guidelines will be denied use to the cafeteria. - 10.
+Students must sit at the tables in or around the cafeteria, not on the floor. - 11.
 Students are not permitted to order and have food delivered from outside establishments.